ellbosch/Alien-News/README.md

-Alien-News
+Reddit Reader
 ==========

-A news aggregator powered by /r/worldnews
+Reddit Reader is a news aggregator powered by reddit, displaying posts from r/worldnews, r/news, r/science, and r/technology.